vespoli/front-end-development-conventions/README.md

 `$(‘.foo’)` vs `$(‘.foo’).eq(0)` vs $`(‘.foo:first’)`

 ### Browser Testing and Support
-All code developed for the front end production should be developed for and tested with the following device/OS/browser combinations
+All code developed for the front end production should be developed for and tested with the following device/OS/browser combinations.
+This is just a baseline and may change from project to project

 Mac/OSX/Chrome, Firefox, Safari(6.x *)